Alerts:

 Welcome TO HAYS COUNTY!

-Hays County is in Central Texas.
+Hays County is located in Central Texas.
 It was established in 1848.
-Our County Seat is
+Our County Seat is San Marcos.
+Visit this page to learn more about us.

 Social Media Links:

-The Hays County Burn Ban is OFF:
+The Hays County Burn Ban is IN EFFECT

 Announcements